mbreed-author/mbreed-author.github.io/index.md

 *The Third Reich meets the Swinging Sixties, quantum mechanics meets neuroscience, British humour meets cyberpunk*
 <br/>

 Click the button below to subscribe to my monthly newsletter.
 In return, you will receive a free compendium *The Final Patient*.
-As well as *Patient* and other stories, it contains the opening chapters of the three Pentacle Papers novels:
+As well as *Patient* (long-listed for the Fish Publishing short story award 2020) and other stories, it contains the opening chapters of the three Pentacle Papers novels:
 1. [*The Hammond Conjecture*](https://mybook.to/conjecture) (already published)
 2. [*The Events of 1968: An Alternative History*](https://mybook.to/events) (appearing soon)
 3. [*The Hammond Catastrophe*](https://mybook.to/catastrophe) (in preparation)